-- Effective fiscal 2020 and continuing into fiscal 2021, our annual performance-based cash bonus plan was modified from prior practice and redesigned to base award payments as measured against three objective financial performance metrics revenue, non-GAAP gross margin, and non-GAAP operating profit. - We provide in this Proxy Statement greater transparency about our compensation plans. - We have implemented an outreach program to regularly interact with our stockholders on matters regarding corporate governance and executive compensation. - We have not offered any one-time or extraordinary grants to our CEO in fiscal 2021 and continue to maintain our process of aligning management compensation to our peer group, balancing the need for a highly-qualified management with a reasonable pay-for-performance philosophy. - We recently increased the gender diversity on our Board with the appointment of Susan Hardman and Patricia Kummrow and have added an additional disclosure regarding our management succession planning process.
+- Effective Fiscal 2020 and continuing into Fiscal 2022, our annual performance-based cash bonus plan was modified from prior practice and redesigned to base award payments as measured against three objective financial performance metrics revenue, non-GAAP gross margin, and non-GAAP operating profit. - We provide in this Proxy Statement greater transparency about our compensation plans, and a greater percentage of our CEO and Named Executive Officer ("NEO") compensation is equity based. - We have implemented an outreach program to regularly interact with our stockholders on matters regarding corporate governance and executive compensation. - We have increased our engagement with ESG rating agencies and have established certain goals and processes to improve our overall ESG performance - We increased the gender diversity on our Board with the appointment of Susan Hardman, Patricia Kummrow and Vivie Lee and adopted a policy limiting directors to serving on the board of no more than four other public companies and limiting directors who serve as a CEO to serving on no more than one other public board, in each case without approval of the Chair of the Board or the Nominations and Corporate Governance Committee.